cwendorf/Sourcebook/SPSS/data-analysis/repeated.md

 ### Selecting the Analysis

-1. First, enter the repeated measures data.
-This is described elsewhere.
+1. First, enter repeated measures data (described elsewhere).

 2. After the data are entered, select the "Analyze → General Linear Model → Repeated Measures" option from the main menu.